Program Director: Anup Shetty, MD

 Fellows receive a CME fund for books and travel, protected time for meetings and job interviews, and allotted vacation time.
 Fellows are assigned faculty mentors that they meet with regularly to ensure that they are adjusting to fellowship well, meeting the goals of fellowship, and thinking ahead to their eventual career plans.
 Fellows enjoy the benefits of the vast MIR network of former residents and fellows when the time comes to seek a job, and are always considered a part of the MIR family even after they graduate, whether it’s getting together at RSNA and other meetings, collaborating on projects, or consulting on challenging cases.

 Please contact Katrina Bridges at firstname.lastname@example.org or (314) 362-2928 for information on how to apply.
-The anticipated start date for accepting applications is 8/1/2020, and the start date for interviews will be 11/1/2020.
+Applications will be accepted beginning August 1st, 2021.
+Interviews will begin November 1st, 2021.
 Applicants are strongly encouraged to have their completed fellowship application materials submitted in a timely fashion as interviews and positions will be offered on a rolling basis.